Katriina Talaslahti

-Katriina Talaslahti (born 21 September 2000) is a Finnish professional footballer who plays as a goalkeeper for French Division 1 Féminine club Fleury and the Finland national team.
+Katriina Talaslahti (born 21 September 2000) is a Finnish professional footballer who plays as a goalkeeper for Division 1 Féminine club Dijon FCO and the Finland national team.

 Club career

+Bayern Munich

 Talaslahti started her senior career with German side Bayern Munich.

+She made her league debut for Bayern Munich II against SC Freiburg on 9 September 2017.

+Talaslahti made her league debut for Bayern Munich against SC Sand on 17 April 2019.

+Lyon

-In 2019, she signed for Lyon in the French top flight.
+In 2019, she signed for Olympique Lyonnais in the French top flight.
+Talaslahti did not make any appearances during her time at Lyon, but was named on the bench once against Soyaux.

+Fleury 91

 In 2021, she moved to Fleury.
+She made her league debut against Bordeaux on 12 September 2021.

+Le Havre

+On 20 July 2023, Talaslahti was announced at Le Havre.
+She made her league debut against Montpellier HSC on 15 December 2023.

+Dijon FCO

+In 2024, she moved to Dijon FCO.
+She made her league debut against Strasbourg on 21 September 2024.

 International career

 Talaslahti made her senior team debut for Finland on 12 April 2022 in a 6–0 win against Georgia.

+Talaslahti was called up to the UEFA Women's Euro 2022 squad.

 Personal life

 Talaslahti's older sister Pauliina Talaslahti is also a footballer.
 Both of them played together at 1.
 FC Nürnberg and Bayern Munich.
+She can speak Finnish, English, French and German.